12 Different Types of Mold in Homes and Easy Prevention Strategies

 10) Stachybotrys (Black Mold)

-Characterized by black blotches or smears, Black Mold is unique because of its sticky spores that adhere to surfaces and can remain dormant for many years until reintroduced to a water source.
-While often touted as one of the most dangerous types of house mold, in most cases, it won’t affect or kill an individual.
+Characterized by black blotches or smears, black mold is unique because of its sticky spores that adhere to surfaces and can remain dormant for many years until reintroduced to a water source.
+While often touted as one of the most dangerous types of house mold, in most cases, it won't affect or kill an individual.

-However, prolonged exposure to Black Mold may lead to nausea, vomiting, and bleeding in the lungs and nose.
+However, prolonged exposure to black mold may lead to nausea, vomiting, and bleeding in the lungs and nose.
 This toxic mold favors humid microclimates produced by sweating pipes, underneath sink cabinets, in front-loading washing machines, damp cars, as well as nearby roof leaks and windows with condensation.

 11) Trichoderma